Kelly Clarkson Puts 37-Pound Weight Loss On Display In A Red Satin Dress

 Kelly then continued in her tweet, “It’s a very detailed read as far as it being a giant science class but it has been helpful 4 me.”

-Clarkson then added the hashtag #UCanDoIt with a thumbs up emoji to show her support for the fan.
+Clarkson then added “#UCanDoIt” with a thumbs up emoji to show her support for the fan.